nickdefazio-ebsco/k8sdemo/README.md

 * Build all applications as a fat jar, and create docker images for each of them
 * Create k8s deployments for each application, spread across the two listed namespaces
 * Create k8s services for each application
-* Create a 50/50 istio route rule for title-middle v1 and v2
-* Create basic istio ingress rules for title-edge and search-edge
+* Apply istio route and ingress rules

 ### run `scripts/get_ingress_controller.sh`
 This script will